Indonesia–Myanmar relations: Co-operation

-High level visits
+High Level Visits

 President Soeharto paid a visit to Myanmar on 26 November 1972, on 22–29 August 1974, and on 23–25 February 1997.
 On the other hand, General Ne Win paid a visit to Indonesia on 11–14 June 1973 and on 8–13 June 1974.
 General Ne Win also paid a personal visit to Indonesia on 23–25 September 1997 at the invitation of President Soeharto.
 Meanwhile, Senior General Than Shwe also paid a visit to Indonesia on 5–8 June 1995, November 1996, and in April 2005.

 Other indication of the improvement of Indonesia–Myanmar relationship is the visit of three Indonesian Presidents to Myanmar: President Abdurrahman Wahid on 7 November 1999, President Megawati Sukarnoputri on 24 August 2001, and President Dr. Susilo Bambang Yudhoyono on 1–2 March 2006 and 23–24 April 2013.
 Myanmar Prime Minister General Thein Sein paid an official visit to Indonesia on 16–17 March 2009 and May 2011.

-Trade and investment
+Trade and Investment

 Indonesia's exports to Myanmar include paper and paper products, palm oil, iron and steel, tobacco and rubber.
 Meanwhile, Indonesia's imports from Myanmar include cornstarch, timber, nuts, soda, fish and vegetables.
 Myanmar indicated its desire to import fertilizer or cement and invited Indonesian investors to invest or open businesses in Myanmar.
 The total value of Indonesia-Myanmar trade as of June 2008 amounted to US$159 million.

 Indonesia also agreed to invest in Myanmar's electrical power and construction sector.
 Indonesia's largest cement producer, PT Semen Indonesia, agreed to invest US$200 million in a cement plant in Myanmar that will be built early in 2014.
 During his state visit in April 2013, President Yudhoyono vowed to increase economic cooperation in line with Myanmar's reforms, and also promised to push Indonesia's public and private firms to invest in Myanmar, and set a target trade volume of $1 billion for 2014.
 Both Indonesia and Myanmar are promoting the two countries' trade volume.
 The trade volume is estimated to reach up to $1 billion in 2016.
 Indonesia has offered to purchase 300,000 tons of rice from Myanmar.